reinasta/abac/README.md

 - [hemingway](http://www.hemingwayapp.com/): writing assistant, free to use online, but proprietary.

-- [newspaper](https://github.com/codelucas/newspaper/): excellent library for querying web pages
+- [newspaper](https://github.com/codelucas/newspaper/): nice library for querying web pages

 - [pandoc](http://pandoc.org/) excellent command-line utility and library aimed at converting text between different formats (e.g. docx and tex); the library can be used to query markdown documents (e.g. list the links in the document)

-- [proselint](https://github.com/amperser/proselint) excellent project, many features, it offers warnings about misuse of punctuation, words and phrases.
+- [proselint](https://github.com/amperser/proselint): very interesting and comprehensive project; it offers warnings about misuse of punctuation, words and phrases.

 - [writer's diet](http://writersdiet.com/test.php): free to use online for texts of no more than 1000 words; interesting features but more of a toy app and limited UI